greenbone/openvas-scanner/rust/nasl-interpreter/README.md

 An example of how to write a new builtin function can be found in [misc](./src/built_in_functions/misc.rs).

 ## Build

+### Requirements

+**Note:** It depends on pcap that cannot be installed via cargo.
+See [pcap#installing-dependencies](https://github.com/rust-pcap/pcap#installing-dependencies) for further details.
+`nasl-interpreter` has dependencies on the following C libraries:

 Run `cargo test` to test and `cargo build --release` to build it.